KyleMartin95/KyleMartin95.github.io/admin.md

 - Install [Node](https://nodejs.org/en/)
 - In the root directory of the repo run `npm install` in a command line interface
 - In the root directory of the repo run `npm run start`

+- In order to push changes to the actual website, first push your changes to the master branch of the github repository
+- Then navigate to the [Cloudapps admin console](https://console.cloudapps.unc.edu/console/project/einsler/overview).
+You must be on the UNC network to do so.
+If you are off campus, use the vpn
+- Click on the builds button on the left and then click builds again
+- Click on chickenbus-frontend
+- In the upper right hand corner, click start build.
+This process will take a few minutes.

 Changing the System